Research has established that Homework or Home Learning has a positive effect on learning and pupils’ progress, particularly at secondary school.

 What do we expect?

-- At OSA students should expect to do some HW per night Monday – Friday.
+At OSA students should expect to do some homework per night Monday – Friday.
 The exact amount will depend on their year group.
-There is more subject specific information available in the Curriculum booklets.

-- The tasks will be online on Show My Homework.
+The assignments will be online on Teams.
 Here the teachers will provide the task(s) with clear instructions and any support materials the students should need.

-- SMHW also tells them when the work is due to be handed in.
-It is very important they learn to honour deadlines.
+These assignments will also tell them when the work is due to be handed in.
+It is very important they learn to meet these deadlines.

-- We expect students to check SMHW every day as soon as they get home from school and to complete the tasks in order of priority – fully and to the highest standard they can.
+We expect students to check their Teams assignments every day as soon as they get home from school and to complete the tasks in order of priority – fully and to the highest standard they can.

 How you can support?